Cooperative Maximum Likelihood Target Position Estimation for MIMO-ISAC Networks: Numerical Results

 Sensing performance is evaluated in terms of \ac{RMSE} of range, angle, and position estimates.
-For a given vector of parameters $\mathbf{q}$ this is computed as $\mathrm{RMSE} = \sqrt{\frac{1}{N_{\mathrm{MC}}}\sum_{m=1}^{N_{\mathrm{MC}}} \|\hat{\mathbf{q}}_m-\mathbf{q}\|^2}$, being $N_\mathrm{MC} = 500$ the number of Monte Carlo iterations.
+For a given vector of parameters $\mathbf{q}$, this is computed as $\mathrm{RMSE} = \sqrt{\frac{1}{N_{\mathrm{MC}}}\sum_{m=1}^{N_{\mathrm{MC}}} \|\hat{\mathbf{q}}_m-\mathbf{q}\|^2}$, being $N_\mathrm{MC} = 500$ the number of Monte Carlo iterations.
 The results are shown in Fig.~\ref{fig:RMSE}, where \acp{RMSE} alongside the corresponding \acp{CRLB} are plotted against varying target's position.
 Since the target moves along the square's diagonal $y=x$, its position in the common reference system is represented here by its $x$ coordinate only.

-Fig.~\ref{fig:RMSE_r}, Fig.~\ref{fig:RMSE_ang}, and blue curve in Fig.~\ref{fig:RMSE_pos} show the range, angle, and position estimates \ac{RMSE}, respectively, when $\mathrm{BS}_1$ alone performs sensing.
-As expected, the \acp{RMSE} linearly increase as the targets moves away from $\mathrm{BS}_1$, reaching a maximum of $1.34\,$m in position error, for the considered set of target coordinates.
-In contrast, examining all curves in Fig.~\ref{fig:RMSE_pos} highlights the benefits of cooperative \ac{ML} target position estimation: for $\Nbs \geq 2$ the position estimation error is reduced to a maximum of $0.3\,$m and $0.1\,$m with $2$ and $3$ \acp{BS} respectively.
-As a further example, when $x=48.3\,$m the \ac{RMSE} is equal to $0.69\,$m, $0.27\,$m, and $0.1\,$m when considering $1$, $2$ and $3$ \acp{BS}, respectively.
+Fig.~\ref{fig:RMSE}a and Fig.~\ref{fig:RMSE}b show the \acp{RMSE} of range and angle estimates for single-BS scenarios.
+Additionally, the blue curve in Fig.~\ref{fig:RMSE}c provides the position estimation \ac{RMSE} when $\mathrm{BS}_1$ operates alone.
+These results highlight the limitations of single-BS localization, where position \ac{RMSE} can reach up to $1.34\,$m.
+Conversely, Fig.~\ref{fig:RMSE}c demonstrates the benefits of cooperative \ac{ML} position estimation, which outperforms both the single-\ac{BS} scenario and the \ac{LS} solution, particularly in low signal-to-noise ratio regions for at least one \ac{BS}.
+For $\Nbs \geq 2$, position \ac{RMSE} is at most $0.3\,$m and $0.1\,$m with two and three \acp{BS}, respectively, compared to $0.9\,$m and $0.7\,$m with \ac{LS}.
+As a further example, when $x=54.2\,$m, the \ac{RMSE} is $0.98\,$m, $0.16\,$m, and $0.097\,$m for $1$, $2$, and $3$ \acp{BS}, respectively, while for the \ac{LS}, it is $0.50\,$m and $0.22\,$m with $2$ and $3$ \acp{BS}, respectively.
 Notably, for the considered single-target scenario, the proposed cooperative \ac{ML} framework achieves performance that closely matches the corresponding \ac{PEB}, underscoring the effectiveness of cooperative \ac{ML} estimation.